-Embracing architecture, sculpture, and painting, the Art Humanities core courses teach students how to view and discuss the visual arts and their place in the history of civilization.
-Frequent visits to New York's museums, private collections, and architectural sites bring students face to face with many of the world's most celebrated masterpieces.
+Embracing architecture, sculpture, and painting, the Art Humanities core courses teach students how to look at, think about, and engage in critical discussion of the visual arts.
+Frequent visits to New York's museums, private collections, and architectural sites bring students face to face with many of the world's most celebrated artworks.
 Students learn to respond intelligently to a variety of artistic genres by developing analytical skills and a conceptual framework for interpretation.

 GS students must fulfill the Art Humanities requirement by taking one of the following: